Norton to Hobbs Island

 There were a number of switchbacks in the area due to the steep grading necessary to reach the level of the river.
 The segment of line between Norton and Huntsville is still operated by the Port of Huntsville Railroad.

-Thanks to Phillip Kennedy for contributing information about this route.
+Thanks to Phillip Kennedy for contributing information.

 My grandfather was born @ Hobbs Island, Madison Co AL. He was born in 1893.
 I would like to know what was going on at Hobbs Island then to cause his parents to move there.
 His father was from Marshal Co.
 AL. Was there a farming plantation there maybe?
 I know of this railroad.
 I know so little of his life & parents.
 It is amazing but I have not been able to find much at all on the net.
 Thank You, Pam

 Pam, he may have settled in Clouds Cove.
 There was a place there called Clarksville Landing, on the Tennessee river, close to the mouth of the Flint river.
 It was a trading post & Cherokee indians visited the owner, Mr. James Clark.

 Go to topomaps & you might locate where it was.
 Cotton was loaded onto barges there or close by, at Ditto Landing.

 There is an old Yard Limit sign right near the end of the Huntsville & Madison County Railroad's (HMCR) line.

 The switch shown is actually just north of the Hobbs Island Rd. crossing.
 I was out at that crossing today and I have proof.
 The tracks that go off to the right are for a spur that leads to what appears to be a factory.